s5k6/shelltalk/README.md

     $ ls -l README.md /noSuchFile 1>file12 2>&1

-where `2>&1` simply translates to `dup2(1, 2)`, or in words: “Redirect FD 2 to the same thing, where FD 1 i pointing now.”
+where `2>&1` simply translates to `dup2(1, 2)`, or in words: “Redirect FD 2 to where FD 1 is pointing now.”

 ### Order of redirections